ckaestne/seai/lectures/19_security/security.md

 * Threat modeling to identify security requirements & attacker capabilities
 * ML-specific attacks on training data, telemetry, or the model
   - Poisoning attack on training data to influence predictions
   - Evasion attacks to shape input data to achieve intended predictions (adversarial learning)
-  - Leaks of model IP (surrogates) and training data
+  - Model inversion attacks for privacy violations
 * Security design at the system level
-  - Influence costs and gains
+  - Principle of least privilege
-  - Security mechanisms beyond the model
+  - Isolation & compartmentalization
 * AI can be used for defense (e.g. anomaly detection)
 * __Key takeaway__: Adopt a security mindset!
 Assume all components may be vulnerable in one way or another.
 Design your system to explicitly reduce the impact of potential attacks